zhaolongkzz/gym_gazebo_kinetic/README.md

 EN | [中文]

 # Overview of gym-gazebo
 An OpenAI gym extension for using Gazebo known as `gym-gazebo`!
-This work can put gym environment with gazbeo, then you can put robot into gazebo with code applying gym.
+This work can put gym environment with gazbeo, then you would like putting robot into gazebo with code applying gym.
 You can also visit the official github here [gym-gazebo](https://github.com/erlerobot/gym-gazebo).
-If you use ROS2, you can visit the newest version [gym-gazebo2](https://github.com/AcutronicRobotics/gym-gazebo2).
+If you use ROS2, the better way to you is visiting the newest version [gym-gazebo2](https://github.com/AcutronicRobotics/gym-gazebo2).

 ## Summary
-Because the official github which is about Ubuntu16.04 has been deprecated, Here I provide installation and some problem solving.
+Because the official github which install version to Ubuntu16.04 has been deprecated, and the package in author's github has many question that has been closed without issues, Here I provide installation of mine and some hint to problem solving.

 The original Installation of authors is here [original](https://github.com/zhaolongkzz/gym_gazebo_kinetic/blob/kinetic/Introduction.md) and here [INSTALL](https://github.com/zhaolongkzz/gym_gazebo_kinetic/blob/kinetic/INSTALL.md).
+If this installation wouldn't help you, visiting the author's github and submit a issue.

 ## Prerequisites
 - ubuntu16.04
 - ROS-Kinetic
-  &ensp;&ensp;(you can visit the official web [here](http://wiki.ros.org/kinetic/Installation/Ubuntu).)
+  &ensp;&ensp;(visit the official web [here](http://wiki.ros.org/kinetic/Installation/Ubuntu).)
 - Gazebo 7.14
 - openai-gym
-  &ensp;&ensp;(you can visit gym github [here](https://github.com/openai/gym.git).)
+  &ensp;&ensp;(visit gym github [here](https://github.com/openai/gym.git).)
 - anaconda3
   &ensp;&ensp;(install anaconda, click [here](http://docs.anaconda.com/anaconda/install/linux/).)
 - python=2.7